-The pandemic strategy in Australia has changed dramatically since the arrival of the delta variant, and feeling anxious about “living with covid” after lockdown is understandable.
+The pandemic strategy in Australia has changed dramatically since the arrival of the Omicron variant, and feeling anxious about “living with covid” after lockdown is understandable.
 The previous pandemic normal that we have learned to live with has suddenly disappeared.

 The next step in our personal and country’s adjustment is likely to be challenging for everyone.
 Whatever the future looks like, it’s important to maintain the essential foundations of mental health and wellbeing …. a structured daily routine, clear boundaries between work/study and non-work, a good sleep routine, regular exercise and social connection with others.